Reticulin/Reticulin.github.io/phase-0-unit-2/week-4/README.md

 This week you get a bit more choice on which challenges to do.
 If you want to go above and beyond, do all of them!

+We also highly recommend selecting a Ruby book from the [Phase 0 Handbook](https://github.com/Devbootcamp/phase-0-handbook/blob/master/resources.md) to reference as you go through these challenges.
+You'll want to have a good understanding of the Ruby language.
+We often recommend the *Well-Grounded Rubyist*, but the other books are great as well.
+If you are using the *Well-Grounded Rubyist*, you'll want to look at Chapters 1, 2, 6, 7, 8, 9, 10. *You don't need to read all of every chapter, just review the parts you know by skimming, and take a deeper look at the concepts you don't understand as well.*

 ## Challenges
 1. [Mathy Challenges](1-mathy-ruby-intro) **Select 2 of the challenges**
 2. [Creative Challenges](2-creative) **Select 1 of the challenges**